 The NHS provides healthcare services to more than one million patients every 36 hours, and the vast majority of these services are free at the point of use for UK residents.

 The structure of these NHS organisations varies slightly between the four UK nations, which is explained in more detail on the Health Careers website.
-In England, the organisations making up the NHS in England include:
+In England, the organisations making up the NHS include:

 - National bodies that oversee and regulate NHS services